Bilingual Takin' the Mic at ILFD with Marcus Mac Conghail and Nicole Flattery

 Friday 24 May 2019

 The Irish Writers Centre’s Takin' the Mic returns to International Literature Festival Dublin for a bilingual evening of poetry and prose in English and Irish.
-Hosted by writer Marcus Mac Conghail, the evening will feature a guest performance from Nicole Flattery, along with our usual open mic slots for poets, writers, musicians and comedians.
+Hosted by writer Marcus Mac Conghail, the evening will feature a guest performance from Nicole Flattery and from the National Poet of Wales, Ifor ap Glyn, along with our usual open mic slots for poets, writers, musicians and comedians.
 For general admission, see the International Literature Festival Dublin website.

 Performers Registration (4 slots available for Irish language readers and 4 slots available for English or bilingual readers.)